6 Amazing things to do around John O'Groats

 1. Breathtaking coastal walks North Scotland

 This coastal part of Scotland isn’t short of stunning walks.
-You can explore the challenging cliffs around Dunnet Head, which is the mostly northerly point of mainland Britain, or venture to St John’s Point where you’ll come across natural harbours and enjoy great views of the Pentland Firth.
-If you only do one walk, then pick the path from John O’Groats to Duncansby Head where you’ll see two incredible sea stacks.
+You can explore the challenging cliffs around Dunnet Head, the mostly northerly point of mainland Britain, or venture to St John’s Point for natural harbours and great views of the Pentland Firth.

 2. The Castle and Gardens of Mey Thurso